ligerfotis/mvitac/README.md

 # MViTac: Multimodal Visual-Tactile Representation Learning through Self-Supervised Contrastive Pre-Training

+The repository was jointly developed with [Vedant Dave](https://github.com/VDML97)

 [Project Website](https://sites.google.com/view/mvitac/home)

 This repository contains the implementation for training and evaluating the MVitAC model.
 The model is trained using contrastive learning on the Calandra dataset.
 The code is developed and tested on **Ubuntu 22.04** with **Python 3.10**.